-Federal regulations require first time student borrowers to complete entrance counseling before receiving a Stafford loan.
-The process of E-Signing your MPN includes entrance counseling, which provides useful tips and tools to help you develop a budget for managing your educational expenses and helps you to understand your loan responsibilities.
+Federal regulations require new student loan borrowers to complete entrance counseling before receiving a Direct loan.
+Entrance counseling provides useful tips and tools to help you develop a budget for managing your educational expenses and helps you to understand your loan responsibilities.